-(a) Paper copies of applications shall be prepared on standard 8 $\frac{1}{2} \times 11$ inch sheets, and plans, maps, photosimulations, and other oversized documents shall be folded to that size or rolled and provided in protective tubes.
-Electronic copies of applications shall be submitted through electronic mail, on compact discs, or in an electronic file format compatible with the computer system of the commission.

-(b) Each application shall contain a table of contents.

-(c) All information furnished shall appear in the same order as the requirements to provide that information appear follow the numbering systems set forth in Site 301.03 through 301.09.

-(d) If any numbered item is not applicable or the information is not available, an appropriate comment shall be made so that no numbered item shall remain unanswered.

-(e) To the extent practicable, copies of applications shall be double-sided.
+- (a) Paper copies of applications shall be prepared on standard 8 1⁄2 x 11 inch sheets, and plans, maps, photosimulations, and other oversized documents shall be folded to that size or rolled and provided in protective tubes.
+Electronic copies of applications shall be submitted through electronic mail, on compact discs, or in an electronic file format compatible with the computer system of the commission. - (b) Each application shall contain a table of contents. - (c) All information furnished shall appear in the same order as the requirements to provide that information appear in Site 301.03 through 301.09. - (d) If any numbered item is not applicable or the information is not available, an appropriate comment shall be made so that no numbered item shall remain unanswered. - (e) To the extent practicable, copies of applications shall be double-sided.